 To work better with the Linux NIS server, there are some useful tools that can help you manage the information in the database.

 ypcat: dumps the contents of an NIS map.
-This is useful for scripts that need to pull information out of the NIS server.
+This tool is used to pull information out of the NIS server.

-ypwhich: returns the name of the Linux NIS server that is answering your requests.
+ypwhich: gets the name of the Linux NIS server that is responding to your requests.

 ypmatch: rather than grabbing the entire map, you can supply a key value to ypmatch, and only the entry corresponding to that key is pulled.